0TYoung0/Recursion-Examples/README.md

         - Recursion Tree

-        - Polar Equations
+        - Using Recursion to create terrain

-        - Using Recursion for your own projects (Music, Bezier, Lightning, Mountains, Beaches, Double Helix, Water Droplets, ect... )
+        - Using Recursion for your own projects (Music, Bezier, Lightning, Double Helix, Water Droplets, ect... )